ankit1576/Pandeyji-store/README.md

 ## How to Run

 1. **Database Setup:**
-   - Create a MySQL database and import the schema from `DBpandeyji.sql`.
+   - Create a MySQL database and import the schema from `Database Export/DBpandeyji.sql`.
    - Update the database connection settings in `hibernate.cfg.xml`.

 2. **Hibernate Configuration:**